ubaldot/defrecs/README.md

 subscribe functions, it is time to run them.
 That is the topic of the next section.

-Q: Among all the possible way of connecting blocks, is there any specific guidelines?
-YES!
-See below.

 ### application_setup.c

 We have connected our components.
 The data flow is clear.
 Next, we have to